bryancrisp1988-byte/cybersecurity-portfolio/TryHackMe/Linux_Fundamentals_Part2/README.md

 ## Key Skills Learned

 * How to use Secure Shell/SSH protocols to log into a Linux machine.
-* Understanding and using commands for copying, moving, removing files.
+* Understanding and using commands for copying, moving, re-moving files.
-* Advancing my use of commands by providing flags, switches and where I can go to learn about these for each command (man pages).
+* Advancing my use of commands by providing flags & switches & where I can go to learn about these for each command (man pages).
-* Understanding the file systems basic numeric format
+* Understanding the file system's basic numeric format.
     * R=read=4,
     * W=write=2,
     * X=execute=1.